RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 	10-back
 		- this script will change the working directory to the previous one
 		- run the command above before running the script as stated in NB
-		- you will need to execute teh code below to test the script ./10-back
+		- you will need to execute the code below to test the script ./10-back

+	11-lists
+		- this script will list the files in the current directory, parent directory of the currrent directory and also the boot directory at the root these lists will also include hidden files and the listed files will be in long format as well
+		- run the command above before running the script as stated in NB
+		- you will need to execute the code below to test the script ./11-lists